 On the way up, you'll have a couple of spots to visit, and to take a breather!

-As you reach the top of the last staircase, you’ll see the Sky Lounge in front of you, the stairs going up the Chimney to your left, and the beginning of the Exclamation Point Trail to your right.
+As you reach the top of the last staircase, you'll see the Sky Lounge in front of you, the stairs going up the Chimney to your left, and the beginning of the Exclamation Point Trail to your right (stone stairs going further up).

 At this point, you should feel very proud of yourself!
 You made it!

-From the main deck at Sky Lounge (also called the Chimney Level), the top of the Chimney is just a few more stairs up.
+From the main deck at Sky Lounge (also called the Chimney Level), the top of the Chimney is just a few more stairs up (47 to be precise).
 The views from the Chimney are absolutely amazing.

 Chimney Rock is 315 foot tall, from the parking lot level and is a granite monolith (fancy word meaning it's all one piece).
 The Chimney is 535-million-year-old and has an elevation of 2,280 feet.
 From the top, you can see Lake Lure, the Piedmont, and many distant mountain ranges.
 The view is one of the best you can find in the Eastern US.